Sucker punch

-In boxing, a sucker punch—as is done when 'hitting on the break', for example—is illegal.
+In boxing, a sucker punch—as is done when 'hitting on the break'—is illegal.
 For example, when James Butler knocked Richard Grant unconscious after losing a fight to him on points, his license was suspended and he served four months in prison.
 It is often thrown from behind—such as in the 'knockout game'—although striking from behind is not a prerequisite for a sucker punch.
+In 2021, notable figures in the MMA community, such as UFC middleweight champion Israel Adesanya and City Kickboxing head coach Eugene Bareman, called for legal changes and 'coward punch laws'.
+In 2014, New South Wales, Queensland and Victoria all introduced such laws.

 As a crime

 Australia

 Between 2012 and 2014, significant media attention was paid to two violent killings involving one-hit punches in Australia, one of which being the death of Thomas Kelly.
 Noting that 91 people had died in Australia in the previous fourteen years from brain trauma as a result of being hit, a media campaign was launched to refer to them as coward punches.
 This campaign was supported by the New South Wales Government.

 Following the deaths of two teenagers from "one punch" assaults, New South Wales Premier Barry O'Farrell announced in January 2014 that the state would introduce new legislation to toughen sentences against drunken violence including "coward punch" assaults.
 These measures include minimum eight-year sentences for fatal one-punch assaults influenced by drugs or alcohol.
 The Crimes and Other Legislation Amendment (Assault and Intoxication) Act 2014 amended the Crimes Act 1900 to introduce a new offence: "Assault Causing Death."
 Under sections 25A and 25B of the Crimes Act, intoxicated offenders convicted of assault causing death can face a minimum jail term of eight years and a maximum jail term of 25 years.
 In addition, Law Enforcement (Powers and Responsibilities) Act 2002 was amended to allow for the testing of offenders charged with assault causing death for intoxication.
-In December 2017, a Sydney man named Hugo Garth became the first person to be sentenced under the new "one punch" law to ten years for an assault causing death in 2014.
+In December 2017, a Sydney man named Hugh Garth became the first person to be sentenced under the new "one punch" law to ten years for an assault causing death in 2014.

 In addition, other one-punch laws were introduced in Victoria and Queensland in 2014.
 In August 2014, the Queensland Parliament passed the Safe Night Legislation Amendment Bill 2014 which amends the Criminal Code that introduces a 15-year minimum term for those convicted of fatal one-punch attacks.
-In September 2014, the Victorian government introduced the Sentencing Amendment (Coward's Punch Manslaughter and Other Matters) Bill 2014 that treats one-punch attacks as manslaughter subject to a ten year minimum sentence.
+In September 2014, the Victorian government introduced the Sentencing Amendment (Coward's Punch Manslaughter and Other Matters) Bill 2014 that treats one-punch attacks as manslaughter subject to a ten-year minimum sentence.